O-Despo/athenaeum/technologies/numpy/np-intro.md

 ```

 - Has two axes
-- arrays can be accessed and modifred by inexing and sliceing
+- arrays can be accessed and modified by indexing and slicing
 - arrays can point to each other
-- **attributes**: informaiton intrisic to the array
+- **attributes**: information intrinsic to the array

 ## How to create a basic array